Fireworks in the Ottawa night sky. Photo by Jamie McCaffrey, from the OttawaStart Flickr pool

 Most grocery stores, malls and retail outlets in Ontario and Quebec are open on July 1 with reduced hours.

-- Many stores in the Byward Market are open for business on Sunday and so is the Rideau Centre (from 11 a.m. to 6 p.m.
-Sunday, 10 a.m. to 6 p.m.
+- Many stores in the Byward Market are open for business on Sunday and so is the Rideau Centre (10 a.m. to 6 p.m.
 Monday).
 Some Metro stores are open with holiday hours, including Rideau Street and Perth.

-- Given the sunny weather expected for July 1 (cross your fingers), patios can expect to be busy.
+- Given the sunny weather expected for July 1 (cross your fingers), patios that are open will probably be in high demand.

 - Wal-Mart in Smiths Falls is open from 8 a.m. ‘til 5 p.m. on Sunday and 7 a.m. to 10 p.m. on Monday.